What's the Story?

 Why do you want to make a change?
 And why now?
 People are motivated to find a new situation for many reasons, and it’s important to know what these reasons are.

 What are your goals?
-Will this position satisfy his or her career goals?
+Will this position satisfy the individual's career goals?
 How?

 How do you acquire clients?
-If you are expecting growth, it makes sense to learn about this advisor’s achievements and his or her prospecting experience.
+If you are expecting growth, it makes sense to learn about this advisor’s achievements and prospecting experience.

 What are your expectations?
 Whether you’re looking to fill the spot in your office with another advisor but remain separate entities, or you want to build a business together, ensure that that’s what the other party is interested in as well.